 Collection Development Guidelines

-“The Library is a growing organism” (Ragananthan, 1931).
+“The Library is a growing organism” (Ranganathan, 1931).
 It must be able to adapt to the many and changing environments of scholarly information and academic learning needs.
 These guidelines are intended to provide direction within these changing environments to manage, develop, and provide access to academic information resources.
 These guidelines also serve as a means to communicate to our stakeholders the intention behind resource management decisions for all Trent University Library sites (currently including Oshawa and Peterborough campuses).
 Like the Library’s resources, these guidelines are not static, and will be reviewed periodically.

 Responsibility